 Multiple clinical trials have shown SGLT2 inhibitors to be effective in delaying the progression of CKD in people with and without type 2 diabetes (Heerspink et al. 2020, Li et al. 2021, Neal et al. 2017, Perkovic et al. 2019).

-In September 2021, the Therapeutic Good Administration approved dapagliflozin for indication in CKD, to reduce the risk of progressive decline in kidney function in adults with proteinuric CKD (stage 2, 3 or 4 and urine ACR≥ 30 mg/g) (TGA 2021).
+In September 2021, the Therapeutic Goods Administration approved dapagliflozin for treatment of CKD to reduce the risk of progressive decline in kidney function in adults with proteinuric CKD (stage 2, 3 or 4 and urine ACR≥ 30 mg/g) (TGA 2021).
+In September 2022, treatment of CKD was added to the Pharmaceutical Benefits Scheme listing for dapagliflozin (PBS 2022).

 For more information, see Diabetes medicines.